Betty Ann Greenbaum Miller Center for Jewish Healing

 Serving the community through training and education

 - The Caring Communities Resource Network (CCRN) supports synagogue efforts to create and sustain caring communities through synagogue and community-wide trainings, consultations, and conferences.
-The CCRN is a collaboration of JF&CS and Jewish Family Service of Metrowest.

 - The Spirited Aging Program supports people of all ages in their search to find meaning, joy, and spirituality in their lives as they grow older.